 This gray oatmeal fabric is merino wool sweatshirting from The Fabric Store in LA.
 It is amazing fabric.
 It’s super warm and cushy, but it’s breathable and comfortable.
 It was easy to cut out and work with.
 The outside is an heathered gray oatmeal and the inside is a pale oatmeal.
 I used an off-white topstitching and gray serger thread.
 I love the loooong sleeves and the long length.
 And the pockets are super deep which I live.

 The one I actually made first was this pale pink one.
 I wanted to go with white but I had this pretty blush 100% cotton french terry.
 I love the color and love that it goes with all my neutrals.
-The french terry is very soft and warm.
+The french terry is very soft and warm. (learn how to sew french terry fabric.)
 I’ve worn it a ton already.
 I’m a little worried this fabric won’t hold up to how much I’m going to use it.
 I might have to make a different one!

 Since I made this one first I lengthened the body and the sleeve because I’m taller than what the pattern is drafted for.
 After finishing this one I removed the added length because I didn’t actually need it.
 I used white topstitching and white serging since the fabric is so pale.